szunami/blog-1/2017-03-26-ascii-centrism.html.md

 fn foo<T: Show>(bar: [T; 5]) { println!("Bar: '{}'", bar); }
 ~~~

-Good luck doing that with words instead of punctuation.
+Good luck doing that with words instead of punctuation glyphs.
 </aside>

 This is all well and good, until we look at strings.
-I take many, many issuse
+I take many, many issues
 with C strings and will complain at length about them some other time; for now I
 just want to talk about how text is placed in a source file.